salarhajimirsadeghi/Equinix_Summer_Project/README.md

 # Equinix_Summer_Project

+This was a sophomore year summer project where I created an internal app to help with the health of Equinix data centers.

-Full Stack Development using NodeJS Express, Ionic, Angular, MySQL
+I did full stack development using NodeJS Express, Ionic, Angular, MySQL.